 - Wrongful death cases: These can occur due to any of the above listed as well.

 By understanding what occurrences are classified as personal injury cases, it is easy to know when to contact legal representation.
-Contacting a personal injury attorney, like a personal injury attorney in Dekalb, GA, is one of the first steps, but not always the most important.
+Contacting a personal injury attorney, like a personal injury attorney in Atlanta, GA, is one of the first steps, but not always the most important.
 Once an injury occurs, please be sure to first seek medical attention and contact law enforcement for an unbiased analysis of the incident.

 How to Proceed with a Personal Injury Lawsuit